chinotanismail/internal-transfer-system/README.md

 - **Transactions Table as Ledger and History:**
   The `transactions` table serves as a ledger for all balance changes.
 It can also be used to track and debug the history of attempted and completed transactions for accounts.

+- **Transactions IDs are sequential:**
+  The `transactions` table primary key (ID) also serves as its transaction ID and is sequential instead of generated.
 ## API Endpoints

 ### `POST /accounts`